A BRIEF HISTORY OF NEWPORT AMATEUR RADIO SOCIETY. by Ross GW3NWS

 During our time at Brynglas the club was very active and it organised many mini dxpeditions to Welsh and Scottish islands, entered many contests from there and through its comprehensive programme of Amateur Radio courses helped many, many budding amateurs to obtain a transmitting license.
 For many years the Newport Amateur Radio society was present at many public events where it demonstrated Amateur radio to thousands of onlookers.
 The club adopted the principle of primarily teaching radio theory in greater depth than was necessary to just pass the radio amateurs exam.
 These exams were in great demand and at its peak the club had more than 120 members.

-In October 2013 the club moved to our present QTH at the St Julians community library, Newport where we meet on Thursday evenings from 7pm.
+In October 2013 the club moved to to the St Julians community library, Newport where we held meetings until the end of 2022.
+Due to changes being made at the library we moved to our current QTH in the Tabernacle Congregational Chapel, Rhiwderinmeet and meet Thursday evenings from 7pm.